xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 ### Journaling

-The journaling method could recover from a crash happened after the transaction has commited to the log.
+The journaling method could recover from a crash happened after the transaction has committed to the log.
 When the system boots, the file system recovery process scans the log and replays the incomplete transactions that have committed to the disk.

 1. Journal write: Write the contents of the transaction (the transaction-begin block and the exact contents of the metadata and data updates) to the log.
 2. Journal commit: Write the transaction commit block to the log